Heart-Centered Healing Modalities

 Of course there is only so much I can explain this experience in writing...by far the best way to learn about Lomi is to experience it.

 If you want to become a practitioner of Lomilomi and offer this healing work to others, we would be happy to train you in it.
 We host residential trainings in VT where you will learn different lineages of Lomi and leave with the skills to begin a bodywork practice or add this amazing modality to your existing practice.
 We regularly host some of our favorite teachers as well.
 If you want to host a Lomi Training at your venue, we are happy to travel!
 Contact us to arrange it!

-Check out our Calendar of Upcoming Trainings!
+Check out our Training Calendar!